 Back in Washington, D.C., the faces of the new friends I made in El Paso are etched in my memory.
 The reality on the ground in and around El Paso and the border crisis are increasingly a focus of the media, with Annunciation House on the front page of the April 2nd Washington Post: “El Paso Charity Struggles to Keep Up with Wave of Migrants.”
 There is a tremendous need in El Paso and elsewhere along the border.
 Here’s what the Peace Corps community can do in response:

 Get involved: Join Peace Corps Community for Refugees, a new NPCA affiliate group that is providing leadership on the most critical issues related to refugees in the U.S. and around the world.
-Whether mobilizing volunteers on short-term assignments, helping resettle refugees in their U.S. communities, advocating for public policy, or creating awareness of the refugee issues, PCC4R is the Peace Corps community’s hub of activity in the refugee arena.
+Whether mobilizing volunteers on short-term assignments, helping resettle refugees in their U.S. communities, advocating for public policy, or creating awareness of the refugee issues, PCC4R is the Peace Corps community’s hub of activity in the refugee and immigrant arena.

 Donate: make a financial gift to Annunciation House, or one of the local organizations working with refugees, such as El Paso Community Foundation, Project Vida, or Tierra del Sol Housing.
 In-kind gifts of greatest need are children’s clothes, especially diapers, undergarments, socks, and shoelaces.
 Basic medical supplies like pain relievers, fever reducers, and cough suppressants are always in short supply.
 Ship a box to Annunciation House, or bring it along when you go to El Paso.